HotosTrivia/HotosTrivia.github.io/README.md

-# HotOS 2021 Trivia
+# Systems Trivia

 Welcome, trivia enthusiasts!
-We will be hosting a trivia event as a panel at this year's [HotOS](https://sigops.org/s/conferences/hotos/2021/)!
+We have hosted the first Systems Trivia event at this year's [HotOS](https://sigops.org/s/conferences/hotos/2021/)!
+It was tons of fun, and we are very happy about the super positive feedback we got from the community.
+We hope this was just the beginning of a series of fortunate Trivia events...
+Stay tuned!

+There are no upcoming, scheduled Trivia events.
+However, below we leave some general guidelines about our current organization.

 ## Event Details

-The event will be held entirely virtually and will be streamed on [Twitch](https://www.twitch.tv/vaastav05).
+The events are held entirely virtually and will be streamed on [Twitch](https://www.twitch.tv/vaastav05).
 All participants must join the Trivia zoom meeting where they will be placed in separate breakout rooms along with their team members.

-The event will take place on __Wednesday, 2nd June from 2-3.30pm EDT__!
-Please join the zoom meeting by __1.50pm EDT__ so that we can begin the event in a timely manner.
+Please join the zoom meeting 10 minutes before the event, so that we can begin the quiz in a timely manner.

 ## Registration